emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# December 27th, 2023 Meetup
+# January 31st, 2023 Meetup

-Our next meetup is going to be on Wednesday, December 27th 2023.
-Yes, no holiday break.
-Still only remote unfortunately.
+Our next meetup is going to be on Wednesday, January 31st.
+Remote only.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know